Nvinod007/Food-ordering-web-app-react/README.md

 # Cors Error
-- you will face cors error while running in your local
+- you will face a Cors error while running in your local
-- it is because we are using swiggy api which is of diffenrent domain
+- it is because we are using swiggy API which is of a different domain
-- to solve this you can do const data = await fetch(CORSS_PROXY+SWIGGY_API); in body comoponent
+- to solve this you can do const data = await fetch(CORSS_PROXY+SWIGGY_API); in body component
-- or you can install cors pligin and turn on cors that will work.
+- or you can install the Cors plugin and turn on Cors that will work.

-Two types of Routing in web apps
+**Two types of Routing in web apps**
-- Client side routing
+- Client-side routing
-- Server side routing
+- Server-side routing
 - If we make any network call to route then we call that routing as server side routing.